nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 3. A list of lectures whose name starts with `Vid` is populated.

    Use case ends.

-**Use case: Add a module**

-**MSS**

-1. User requests to add a new module.
-2. User specifies the name and code of the module.
-3. A new module is added into the list.

-   Use case ends.

-**Extensions**

-- 2a.
-The module name or code is blank.

-  - 2a1.
-LeTracker shows an error message.

-    Use case resumes at step 1.

-- 2b.
-Module code already exists.

-  - 2b1.
-LeTracker shows an error message.

-    Use case resumes at step 1.

-**Use case: Add a lecture**

-**Preconditions**: User has added a module

-**MSS**

-1. User requests to add a new lecture.
-2. User specifies a name for the lecture with reference to a module code.
-3. A new lecture is appended into the list in that module.

-   Use case ends.

-**Extensions**

-- 2a.
-Lecture name is blank.

-  - 2a1.
-LeTracker shows an error message.

-    Use case resumes at step 1.

-- 2b.
-Module code does not exist.

-  - 2b1.
-LeTracker shows an error message.

-    Use case resumes at step 1.

-**Use case: Add a video**

-**Preconditions**: User has added a module and a lecture

-**MSS**

-1. User requests to add a new video.
-2. User specifies a name for the video with reference to a module code and that module lecture index number.
-3. A new video is appended into the list in that lecture residing in the module.

-   Use case ends.

-**Extensions**

-- 2a.
-Video name is blank.

-  - 2a1.
-LeTracker shows an error message.

-    Use case resumes at step 1.

-- 2b.
-Module code does not exist.

-  - 2b1.
-LeTracker shows an error message.

-    Use case resumes at step 1.

-- 2c.
-Lecture index does not exist.

-  - 2c1.
-LeTracker shows an error message.

-    Use case resumes at step 1.

 **Use case: Mark/Unmark a video**